DFE-Digital/publish-teacher-training/guides/user-access-permissions.md

 - Manage schools and training sites for each of their associated providers
 - Add and remove other users for each of their associated providers

-A provider user cannot access providers they are not associated with, or the Support Console.
+A provider user cannot access the Support Console, and cannot manage providers they are not associated with.

+An **accredited provider** awards QTS for courses run by **training partners**.

+Accredited provider users can see the courses it ratifies on behalf of those partners.

+This is view and export only (no editing) for course lists, CSV download etc.

+Also it filters to courses the accredited provider ratifies, so it never exposes training partners other courses.

 ### Support users (DfE staff)